IAudioDeviceManager

 volume

-The volume of the audio playback device.
+Volume of the playback device.
 The value range is [0,255].

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 setRecordingDevice

-Sets the audio capture device.
+Specifies the audio recording device.

 abstract setRecordingDevice(deviceId: string): number;